Managing a property - information for landlords

 The Housing Act 2004 allows local authorities to make a reasonable charge to recover its administrative (and other) expenses when serving a notice.

 We use many other powers that can be found in various legislation.
-To better understand how we undertake regulatory and enforcement action, read the housing enforcement policy (PDF 398KB).
+To better understand how we undertake regulatory and enforcement action, visit Enforcement policy to read the Housing Enforcement Policy from 1 May 2026.